bdcoelho/team-page/README.md

   ## Usage

-  When working on terminal in the application directory, type 'node index.js'.
+  When working on terminal in the application directory, type ```node index.js```.
 The user will then receive a series of prompts corresponding to the sections of the readme document.

   ## License

   ![License Badge](https://img.shields.io/badge/license-MIT-blue)

-  You may utilize this application under the terms of the [MIT license](assets/licences/MIT.txt).
+  You may utilize this application under the terms of the [MIT license](./Assets/licences/MIT.txt).

   ## Contributions